macs30113-s24/largescale-education-kz/README.md

 Since the dataset is too large to upload on GitHub, I've included a link to the dataset here: [Junyi Academy dataset](https://www.kaggle.com/datasets/junyiacademy/learning-activity-public-dataset-by-junyi-academy?select=Log_Problem.csv)

 The dataset comprises three main files:
-1. Info_Content.csv: Metadata about the exercises, including their difficulty level and subject.
+1. `Info_Content.csv`: Metadata about the exercises, including their difficulty level and subject.
-2. Info_UserData.csv: Demographic and educational background of the students.
+2. `Info_UserData.csv`: Demographic and educational background of the students.
-3. Log_Problem.csv: Records of student problem-solving attempts, including timestamps, correctness, and hints used.
+3. `Log_Problem.csv`: Records of student problem-solving attempts, including timestamps, correctness, and hints used.

 ### Predictive Modeling